GeekyAnts/nativebase-docs/docs/3.2.x/toast.md

 ### Closing Toasts

-Toasts can be closed imperatively, individually (via the close instance method) or all together (via the closeAll instance method).
+Toasts can be closed imperatively, individually (via the close instance method), or all together (via the closeAll instance method).

 ```ComponentSnackPlayer path=components,composites,Toast,CloseToast.tsx